mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 sidebar:
   nav: main
 classes: wide
+tags:
+- docker
+- google cloud storage
+- gcsfuse
+- google compute engine
+- google container registry
 ---

-I recently had to deploy a web app that kept large amounts of user data on the local filesystem.
-This was a clear maintenance trap.
-If I ever had to rebuild the server from scratch, there would be lots of clunky manual effort to back up and restore all of its data files.
-I wanted a way to keep the application on the server but keep its state in a separate, independent location.
+I recently installed a media sharing app to one of my servers.
+Its simple, straightforward installation masked a dastardly trap for long-term maintenance.
+Every time a user uploaded a file, the app saved it to the local filesystem.
+If I ever blew away the server and rebuilt it, I'd have to backup and restore its files manually.
+The more desirable architecture is one where an independent service handles data storage, but rearchitecting this app could take months of development work.

 {% include image.html file="naive-vs-desired.png" alt="Naive architecture vs desired architecture" max_width="771px" img_link="true" %}

-You might look at that diagram and think, "Duh!
-That's the separation between an app and a database," but what if the application's state is mostly files?
-There's cloud storage, of course, but that works best when the app natively understands requires the app to be designed for cloud storage.

-I solved this problem using Docker, Google Cloud Storage, and the gcsfuse utility.
-I couldn't find a good guide about how to do this properly, and there were a ton of "gotchas" throughout this process.
-I decided to write my own tutorial in the hopes that it spares others from the many land mines involved.
+I solved this problem using Docker, Google Cloud Storage, and the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) utility.
+I never changed a single line of the app's code.

-# But why?

-Docker simplifies maintenance and app updates.
-You update your app and all of its dependencies as one atomic unit.
-In the event of a bad release, it's trivial to roll back to a previous Docker image.

-Google Cloud Storage separates the app's code from its user-generated files.
-You can blow away your server completely and deploy a new version.
-All of the data will remain intact.

-# Some abbreviations
+In this tutorial, I'll show you how to retrofit your apps for Google Cloud Storage while also achieving easy deployment with Docker.

+# Defining some terms

+If you're unfamiliar with Google Cloud Platform, here are a few abbreviations to know for this tutorial:

 | Abbreviation | Stands for | What is it? | Similar to |
 |------------------|--------------|--------------|-------------|